TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-2-AWS-02 Pricing.md

 Capex and Opex differ in the method of payment.
 While capex means one-off payments in advance, opex refers to monthly, annual or generally recurring and usually smaller expenses.

-CapEx: The one-time payment
+CapEx (Capital expenditures ): The one-time payment

+Business expensens made up front in order to create long term benefits for the future.
+Specifically in IT this could mean hardware like servers, printers and scanners.
+Maintenance of particular hardware is also considered CapEx.

-OpEx: The recurring costs
+OpEx (Operating expenses): The recurring costs

+Operating expenses,the expenses to run day-to-day business such as services like website hosting or domain registrations.